-Naples Rolls Out A Fine-Tuned Dough And The New 'Cloud Pizza' Is Born
+Naples Rolls Out A Fine-Tuned Dough, And The New 'Cloud Pizza' Is Born

 What's Italian for "sheesh"?